DongboShi/chinese_author_disambiguation/README.md

 会议: 4th Joint Conference on Digital Libraries 会议地点: Tucson, AZ 会议日期: JUN 07-11, 2004 **宁杰**

+1.coauthor names

+the individual coauthor

+2.paper titles

+the individual keyword in the paper title.
+By “keyword”, we mean the remaining words after filtering out the stop words (such as, “a”, “the” “of”, etc.).

+3.journal titles

+the individual keyword in the journal title.
+By “keyword”, we mean the remaining words after filtering out the stop words (such as, “a”, “the” “of”, etc.).

+4.affiliation

+5.research area

 6. Author Name Disambiguation in MEDLINE
 作者: Torvik, Vetle I.; Smalheiser, Neil R.
 ACM TRANSACTIONS ON KNOWLEDGE DISCOVERY FROM DATA